Name: Marvin Hagler

 - Stopped Sugar Ray Seales in one round on February 3, 1979, at Boston Garden.

 - Fought Vito Antuofermo for the Undisputed World Middleweight Championship on November 30, 1979, at Caesars Palace in Las Vegas, Nevada.
-After fifteen rounds, most felt that Hagler had won.
+After fifteen rounds, most felt Hagler had won.
 However, the fight was declared a draw, and Antuofermo retained the title.

 - Stopped Bobby Watts in two rounds on April 19, 1980, in Portland, Maine, avenging his first professional loss.